top of page

 3. The power of hope and feeling good about oneself

-In the 1950's Curt Richter performed a series of rather unpleasant yet extremely telling experiments where he placed rats into a tank of water with no way out in order to see how long they would swim around before giving up.
+In the 1950's Curt Richter performed a series of rather unpleasant yet extremely telling experiments where he placed rats into a tank of water with no way out to see how long they would swim around before giving up.
 The rats drowned after around 15 minutes.
-He then used rats which had been removed and returned to the tank several times... some of those rats swam around for almost 40 hours.
+He then used rats that had been removed and returned to the tank several times... some of those rats swam around for almost 40 hours.

 4. Ensuring solid fundamentals

-b) Supplementation vitamins, minerals and the use of herbal medicine
+b) Supplementation vitamins, minerals, herbal medicines

-c) Fluids quality, enhanced juicing
+c) Fluids water quality, juicing etc.

-d) Sleep quality, deeper
+d) Sleep quality, deeper sleep

-e) Breathing quality, deeper
+e) Breathing quality, deeper breathing, understanding meditation

-f ) Exercise doing whatever you can do... or perhaps a little more
+f ) Exercise doing whatever you can do

 5. Dealing with the orthodox treatments

-The orthodox treatments, chemo and radio therapies, can be emotionally and physically draining, sometimes feeling worse than the disease itself, depending on the intensity and duration.
+The orthodox treatments, chemo and radiotherapies, can be emotionally and physically draining, sometimes feeling worse than the disease itself, depending on the intensity and duration.
 They can be difficult to endure and in themselves create fear, anxiety and sometimes dread, the absolute opposite of what is needed to generate a healing state and uphold a well functioning immune system.
 Again, hypnotherapy is a wonderful mechanism to aid in getting the best from these treatments.

 6. Relaxation